Mitchell High School (Indiana)

-Mitchell High School is a small public high school located in Mitchell, Indiana, United States.
+Mitchell High School is a small public high school located in Mitchell, Indiana.

 History

 The graded public school system was first utilized in Mitchell in 1869.
 Ten years later, the Emerson School was built on 8th Street.
 Emerson was used as Mitchell's high school until 1903.

 In 1903, Mitchell received a new high school named Riley.
 This was used as the high school until a new high school was built next to the Emerson building in 1916.

 The 1916 building received additions in 1922, 1940, and 1949.
 The old Emerson was torn down in 1927 and a new Emerson Elementary and gym were built in its place.

 In May 1960, a fire destroyed the 1916 building and the 1922 addition.
 A new building was completed in time for the 1962 to 1963 school year.
 This building is still used today as the community's high school.

 Mitchell High School is accredited by the North Central Association of Colleges and Schools.
 It serves more than 500 students in grades nine through twelve.